pdjr-archive/venus-signalk-tank-service/README.md

    *factor* property which will be applied as a multiplier to the capacity value returned by Signal K.
-   This latter correction can be useful if a tank sensor has been configured in a way that does not return tank capacity in the litres required by Venus.
+   This latter correction can be useful if a tank sensor has been configured in a way that does not return tank capacity in the litre units required by Venus.

-   HIDE_PRODUCT_ID allows you to remove any faulty multi-channel tank sensor from the Venus GUI.
-   To do this you need to specify the /ProductId reported by the faulty service created by Venus OS - you can use dbus-spy(1) to recover this.
-   The default value of 41312 corresponds to the value reported by a Garnet SeeLevel, but the /ProductId returned by other manufacturer's devices will, inevitably, be different and you may have to set this value appropriately.

-5. Run ```tankservice.py``` and check that it outputs details of the tanks it is configuring.
+4. Run ```tankservice.py``` and check that it outputs details of the tanks it is configuring.
 My system has five tanks and I see:
    ```
    $> ./signalktankservice.py